emacsmirror/filechooser/README.md

 ## Limitations
 At this point `filechooser` has some serious limitations:
 1. It requires a running Emacs instance with server also running.
+You can start the server by either running Emacs with the `--daemon` flag, or by typing `M-x server-start RET` in a non-daemon Emacs instance.
 If Emacs or server aren't running no file selection dialogues will appear and no error will be shown.
 More on this below.
 2. If the systemd service `xdg-desktop-portal.service` starts before Emacs, it will be need to be restarted after the server has started to make filechooser work.
 A possible mitigation is to have

 ```emacs-lisp